 Depending on your success and track record, you can receive performance-related pay or bonuses on top of your salary, which can add significantly to your overall income.
 Additional benefits may include a company car, pension, gym membership and private medical insurance.

-Salaries can vary significantly depending on your qualifications and experience, your location (salaries in London, for example, are usually higher), the size and type of firm you work for and your area of insurance.
+Salaries can vary significantly depending on your qualifications and experience, your location (salaries in London, for example, are usually higher), the size and type of firm you work for, and your area of insurance.

 Brokers with commercial clients may earn more than those with personal clients.

-Income figures are intended as a guide only.
+Income data from Yutree Insurance.
+Figures are intended as a guide only.

 Working hours